Measuring your return on investment matters

 Say you’re promoting a mobile game.
 Based on conversion data from similar games that you’ve promoted in the past, you expect 1 out of 10 people who install your game to buy an upgrade in the first 30 days that’s worth £20 in profit.
 Since 1 out of 10 users is worth £20, you can afford to pay up to £2 per install (or £20 ÷ 10 installs).

 Let Google Ads collect enough conversion data without running out of budget.
-When optimising for “Install volume”, set a daily campaign budget that’s at least 50 times your target CPI.
+When optimizing for “Install volume”, set a daily campaign budget that’s at least 50 times your target CPI.
 So if your target CPI is £2, set a budget that’s at least £100.

 Find installs that will also perform a specific action